ZaelonD/Data_Structures_and_Algorithms_in_Java/README.md

 Write a program that implements a stack class that is based on the Deque class in Programming Project 4.2.
-This stack class should have the same methods and capabilities as the StackX class in the stack.java program
+This stack class should have the same methods and capabilities as the StackX class in the stack.java program.

 **My implementation of Stack:**